 The most common materials that are used to create AR-15 buffers include:

-- Aluminum - The lightest option available, aluminum buffers frequently weigh less than 0.10 lb. per cubic inch (PCI) on average.
+- Aluminum - The lightest option available, a single aluminum buffer weight frequently weights 0.22 oz. on average.

-- Steel - Weighing in around 0.28 lb.
-PCI, steel buffers are proven to last and deliver exceptional value for AR-15 owners.
+- Steel - Weighing in around 0.64 oz., steel buffers are proven to last and deliver exceptional value for AR-15 owners.

-- Tungsten - A tungsten buffer commonly weighs around 0.70 lb.
-PCI on average and the heaviest option available.
+- Tungsten - A tungsten buffer weight commonly weighs around 1.5 oz. on average and the heaviest option available.

 How Do I Ensure That My AR-15's Buffer Spring Is Working Properly?